usaidzul/NeXT-Project/README.md

 # NeXT-Project

+1.Clone this project
-1. need to run npm install to both file for server and nextproject
+2. need to run npm install to nextproject.
-2. run server first by using command node index.js
+3. run server first by using command node index.js
-3. run the nextproject by using command npm start
+4. run the nextproject by using command npm start
-4. Its Done.
+5. Its Done.